FGRibreau/mcp-matomo/README.md

 | `UserId_getUsers` | Metrics per individual User ID |
 | `AIAgents_get` | AI agents tracking |

 > **Note:** The exact tools available depend on your Matomo instance configuration and installed plugins.
-Run the OpenAPI generator to discover all available methods for your specific instance.
+Use `--url` to dynamically discover all available methods for your specific instance.

 ## CLI Reference